ArindamDutta02082001/Smart-Banking/README.md

 # Technologies Used 💡

-The Smart Bank project utilizes the following technologies and frameworks:
+The Smart Pay project utilizes the following technologies and frameworks:

 - **Java 17:** for implementing the microservices.
 - **Spring Boot:** for simplifying the development and deployment of microservices by using pre-configured templates and tools.